jlopenshaw41/book-library-api/book-library-api-write-up.md

 `$ npm start`

+[n.b. don't forget to save and commit to git/push to GitHub regularly as we work through this project]

 7. Create a new folder called 'scripts' in your main book-library-API folder.
 Inside that scripts folder, create two new files - one called 'create-database.js' and one called 'drop-database.js.

 `$ mkdir scripts`